Anna Cordova, MA, LPC, SEP

 Liz Liepold, MSW, LCSW

-Liz Liepold is a clinical social worker who believes a transformative therapeutic environment requires a healing relationship and sense of safety with one’s therapist.
-She uses a relational and somatically informed framework to assist clients struggling with emotional distress and interpersonal discord resulting from disturbing life experiences.
+Liz Liepold is a licensed clinical social worker who believes a transformative therapeutic environment requires a healing relationship and sense of safety with one’s therapist.
+She uses a relational psychodynamic and somatically informed framework to assist clients struggling with emotional distress and interpersonal discord resulting from developmental and intergenerational trauma.
 She enjoys working with those who are curious about the ways the past informs the present and how to change trouble making patterns in relationships.
 Such relationships can be in families, intimate partnerships, or with yourself.
 Liz is dedicated to relational healing that promotes a sense of safety, connection, and secure attachment with one another.

-Liz specializes in treating mood and anxiety disorders, low self-esteem, academic stress, gender and sexuality identity development, relationship difficulties, grief, loss, attachment trauma and stress related conditions.
-She sees adolescents, emerging adults, adults, and families.
+Liz specializes in treating depressive and anxiety disorders, low self-esteem, academic stress, gender and sexuality identity development, relationship difficulties, grief, loss, attachment trauma and stress related conditions.
+She sees youth, emerging adults, adults, and families.

 Liz’s direct contact information: